deep-diver/keras-sd-serving/README.md

 This repository shows a various ways to deploy Stable Diffusion.
 Currently, we are interested in the Stable Diffusion implementation from `keras-cv`, and the target platforms/frameworks that we aim includes [TF Serving](https://github.com/tensorflow/serving), [Hugging Face Endpoint](https://huggingface.co/inference-endpoints), and [FastAPI](https://fastapi.tiangolo.com/).

+From the version `0.4.0` release of `keras-cv`, `StableDiffusionV2` is included, and this repository support both version 1 and 2 of the Stable Diffusion.

 ## 1. All in One Endpoint

 This method shows how to deploy Stable Diffusion as a whole in a single endpoint.
 Stable Diffusion consists of three models(`encoder`, `diffusion model`, `decoder`) and some glue codes to handle the inputs and outputs of each models.
 In this scenario, everything is packaged into a single Endpoint.